-This course introduces students to the Oklahoma state and US Federal laws and regulations related to computers and technology.
-The course will address elements of the civil and criminal codes related to computer and network technology.
-Prerequisite: ITD 1103.
+This course introduces students to US Federal laws and regulations related to computers and technology.
+Students will also examine impacts of issues in the use of computer technology in organizational environments and be introduced to professional codes of ethics and standards within the technology professions.
+Prerequisites: [R][W].